-Surround sound systems dramatically improve your home TV-watching experience.
-Once you've bought an AV receiver and a surround sound speaker system, there are still more ways to get the most out of your equipment.
-Here are five tips to start improving your system's performance:
+If you want to improve your home TV-watching experience, investing in a surround sound system is a must.
+However, even once you've bought one of the best AV receivers and a surround sound speaker system, there are still more ways to get the most out of your equipment.

 These five tips are general principles to help you improve your surround sound system's performance:

 Square rooms are not good for acoustics.
 Audio experts say you want to build your home theater in a room whose width is 1.6 times the height and the room length is 2.6 times the room height.
 You'll also want to avoid hard surfaces that reflect sound waves.
 Carpeting your floor greatly helps your acoustics, and so does installing furniture.

 Place your speakers carefully